-How do you do ministry when you don’t have any money?
+How do you do plant a church when you have no money?
 How do you serve the Lord as a church planter while broke?
 After 30 years of experience, I assure you I have expertise.
 But wisdom comes from Scripture:

 Keep your life free from love of money, and be content with what you have, for he has said, “I will never leave you nor forsake you.”
 So we can confidently say, “The Lord is my helper; I will not fear; what can man do to me?”
 (Heb.
 13:5–6)